Lancashire Holiday Cottages News and Offers

 The other ground-floor bedroom has a double and a single bed.
 This means that it can either be used as a family room, occupied by parents and a child, or by two adults and one gets a double bed.
 The en-suite (also 12ft by 5ft 6ins) has a large range of fitted cupboards, standard height .
 Again, the shower area is large with level access, all fully tiled with non slip tiles to the floor...
 The shower hose can be detached from the sliding rail for ease of use.
 (This was suggested to us by one of the first guests that stayed in this cottage).

 On the first floor is a pretty twin bedroom accessed by an oak staircase in the living area.
-Additionally, there is also a seperate utility room with a toilet (number 3) and washbasin.
+This also has an en suite bathroom with bath, toilet and washbasin.
+Additionally, there is also a seperate utility room with a toilet (number 4) and washbasin.

 (6 bedrooms, 2 ground floor, sleeps 15)